Oriole Park at Camden Yards: Design and features

 Camden Yards was built on land that once served as the rail yard for the Baltimore and Ohio Railroad's Camden Station.
-The view from much of the park is dominated by the former B&O Warehouse behind the right-field wall.
+The view from much of the park is dominated by the former Baltimore & Ohio Warehouse at Camden Yards behind the right-field wall.
 Some seats in the stadium have a good view of the downtown Baltimore skyline.

 The bullpen area was designed after many write-in designs were submitted by the public.
 Its unique two-tiered design was a first in major league parks.

 A picnic area is located above and behind the bullpens.
 Rows of picnic tables covered by orange umbrellas are available for fans to sit and eat.
 Many trees are located there, too.
 Many fans at home games view the game from behind the railing behind the bullpens.
 Until the 2012 season, the Mid-Atlantic Sports Network's pre- and post-game shows before Orioles home games were televised in an outdoor studio behind the bullpens.
 Bronze sculptures of the six Orioles greats whose uniform numbers were retired by the ballclub were unveiled individually in the walking zone of the area behind the bullpens throughout the 2012 season.
 The statues were created by Antonio Tobias Mendez and cast at the locally based New Arts Foundry.

 On the street there is a statue of Babe Ruth entitled, Babe's Dream, created in 1996 by sculptor Susan Luery.
 In the same courtyard, one will find sculptures indicating the retired jersey numbers of the Baltimore Orioles.

 The stadium is the first major league park to have an outfield wall made up entirely of straight wall segments since Ebbets Field.
 The playing field is 16 ft below street level.

 The stadium contains 4,631 club seats and 72 luxury suites.
-Every seat in the ballpark is green, except for two – one in left field which marks the spot of Cal Ripken's 278th career home run, breaking Ernie Banks' all-time record among shortstops, and one in right field, which marks the spot of Eddie Murray's 500th career home run.
+Every seat in the ballpark is green, except for an orange seat in right field, which marks the spot of Eddie Murray's 500th career home run.
+A second orange seat, marking the spot of Cal Ripken's 278th career home run, was removed.

 Camden Yards lights spell out "GO ORIOLES" all throughout the month of September.